aydancoskun/FairnessTNA/README.md

 3. Copy the all the files of fairness in that directory.

-4. Rename timetrex.ini.php-example_(linux|windows) to timetrex.ini.php
+4. Rename fairness.ini.php-example_(linux|windows) to fairness.ini.php

-5. Edit timetrex.ini.php and confirm that all paths are correct.
+5. Edit fairness.ini.php and confirm that all paths are correct.
 	The installer will create and configure the database for you, as well as modify other non-path settings for you.